-Once I realized that the risotto cooking method works for just about any grain, I haven’t been able to stop making grain risottos for dinner.
+After many years of experimenting and discovering that the risotto cooking method works for just about any grain, I make whole grain risottos for dinner quite often.
 I’ve conquered steel-cut oat risotto and farro and kale risotto.
-The time had come to let my slow cooker do some of the work with this Slow Cooker Barley & Chickpea Risotto.
+The time has come to let my slow cooker do some of the work with this Slow Cooker Barley & Chickpea Risotto.

-Just stir some stuff into your slow cooker bowl as soon as you get home from work (or better yet, prep it and refrigerate it the night before!), and in two hours, a big pot of barley, carrot, cauliflower and chickpea risotto will be waiting for you!
+Just stir the ingredients into your slow cooker bowl as soon as you get home from work, and in two hours, a big pot of barley, carrot, cauliflower and chickpea risotto will be waiting for you!
 Get the Parmesan cheese out of the fridge, pour yourself [another] glass of wine, find some forks, and you’re ready for dinner.

 - 3 carrots, peeled and chopped

 - 1/2 head cauliflower, cut into small florets

 - 4 sprigs fresh thyme

 - 1-1/4 cups pearl barley, rinsed

 - 1 can (15.5 ounces) garbanzo beans, rinsed and drained